£8.72 for workers aged 25 and over (which the government calls the 'National Living Wage');

 You also have the legal right to inspect your employer's pay records, accompanied, if you prefer, by another person of your choice.
 You must tell your employer that you will be accompanied when you give notice asking them to produce the records.
 Your employer must produce the records within 14 days.

 Individual workers also have the right to bring a claim in the employment tribunal for NMW arrears.
-Any claim must be brought within three months of the most recent non-payment.
+Any tribunal claim must be brought within three months of the most recent non-payment.
 In the employment tribunal, only two years of arrears can be recovered in England, Scotland and Wales (but not Northern Ireland), but up to six years of arrears can be recovered in a civil court claim.

 For more information on tribunal claims, see our section on Enforcing your Rights.
-Rather than bringing an individual tribunal claim, it is likely to make more sense, in most cases that only involve a claim for recovery of NMW arrears, to seek help from HMRC, preferably via a trade union.
+Rather than bringing an individual tribunal claim, it is likely to make more sense, in most cases that only involve a claim NMW arrears, to seek help from HMRC, preferably via a trade union.
 Trade unions are experts in minimum wage enforcement and wage bargaining.